Safe Ministry Check – FAQ

 No. There is a separate form and process for paid workers to seek an Authority as a Lay Minister

-The Safe Ministry Check for licensed clergy and Authorised Lay Minister Applicants are managed by the Registry and PSU, not the local parish.
+The Safe Ministry Check for licensed clergy and Authorised Lay Minister Applicants are managed by the Registry and ODSM, not the local parish.

 Yes, all SRE teachers whether teaching infants, primary or high school will be required to undertake a Safe Ministry Assessment and the relevant Safe Ministry Check.

 This includes teachers from other churches/denominations.
 If they are teaching under the authority of your Senior Minister, they need to complete an SMC for your church.